TyRadman/UnityEnhancedHierarchy/README.md

 # Hierarchy Enhancer X

-Hierarchy Enhancer X is a lightweight Unity Editor tool that highlights and organizes GameObjects in the Hierarchy window using custom color tags, icons, and alignment based on name prefixes.
+Enhanced Hierarchy is a lightweight Unity Editor tool that highlights and organizes GameObjects in the Hierarchy window using custom color tags, icons, name alignment, and even scene-view icons based on name prefixes added to the name of selected gameObjects.

 ## Features